Learn how to quickly and easily remove scuff marks from patent shoes with this easy trick!

 Now I have been warned about patent leather shoes, they scuff easily, can be difficult to repair, but also look oh-so-stunning!
-So I went ahead and bought a new pair of lovely nude patent leather stiletto pumps especially to wear them to see Calvin Harris in Las Vegas.
+So I went ahead and bought a new pair of lovely nude patent leather stiletto pumps for a girls Las Vegas trip.

 I looked at no-longer-new patent leather shoes in dismay and wondering if I has just wasted my money, and started contemplating whether should start shopping for some new shoes.
 My poor patent leather shoes were covered in scuff marks, many small black marks on them along the sides, as well as some other larger reddish marks on them.

 I was getting ready to throw them out as we were packing up when my girl friend took a quick glance at them and casually told me they would be just fine and the marks would come right off.